appellod/example-serverless-application/README.md

 Contains the files for the API documentation.
 Includes a login view so users can authenticate themselves before viewing the documentation.

-**controllers/**
-All controllers for the API are defined here.

-**scripts/**
-Scripts such as the Model and Controller generator scripts are included here.

-**templates/**
-Templates for the Model and Controller generator scripts are defined here.

 **test/**
 All tests are included here.
-Mocha must be installed globally before the test suite can be run.
+The test suite uses Mocha and Chai.

 ## Support
 Any questions or concerns, please feel free to email me at appellod@gmail.com.